When moving over from traditional shampoos to more natural methods, No Poo baking soda recipes are very popular.

 - STOP: Stop using baking soda immediately.

-- Hair Mask: Use a hair conditioning mask that also contains egg.
-There are many to choose from, from banana to avocado, to honey, or a combination.
+- Hair Mask: Use a hair conditioning mask that also contains eggs.
+There are many to choose from, from bananas to avocado, to honey, or a combination.
 Use whichever you have available and get the life back into your hair.
 Egg contains proteins that will help strengthen your hair.

 - Boar Bristle Brush: Invest in a boar bristle brush, and brush every day.
 This will pull down the sebum from your scalp to nourish your hair and help stop the ends from drying out.

 - Avoid: Avoid anything that will damage your hair during its recovery period.
 Heating styling aids will have to go on hold for a while.
 If you want to swim then think about using a swimming cap to keep the chlorine out of your hair.
 If this is impossible then rinse your hair extremely well.

 Baking soda can lighten hair, especially colored hair.